sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

    players with more than 3 green tokens)
  * Failing the Defy Danger flip results in the player's character suffering the opponents' attack.
 You can calculate attack power thusly:
-      * ✗✗ : one attack power die from the lead attacker, and add 1 attack power (not die) for each other attacker
+      * ✗ : one attack power die from the lead attacker, and add 1 attack power (not die) for each other attacker
-      * ✗ : no attack power die,
+      * ✅ : no attack power die is rolled,
         but 1 attack power per attacker (so 3 foes = 3 attack power)

 #### Format 3